Banedb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-'chmod -R ugo+x' gives execution permission to all subdirectories of current directory to the owner, group and other users 'mkdir -m751 my_dir' creates a new directory my_dir with permissions 751 'chgrp school hello' changes group owner for the file hello to school 'chown vincent:school *' changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+'chmod -R ugo+x' gives execution permission to all subdirectories of current directory to the owner, group and other users 'mkdir -m751 my_dir' creates a new directory my_dir with permissions 751 'chgrp school hello' changes group owner for the file hello to school 'chown vincent:school  changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
-'chown -h vincent:staff _hello' changes the owner and the group owner of _hello to vincent and staff respectively 'chown --from=guillaume betty hello' changes the owner of the file hello to betty only if it is owned by the user guillaume 'telnet towel.blinkenlights.nl' plays the StarWars IV episode in the terminal
+| `101-symbolic_link_permissions` | changes the owner and the group owner of _hello to vincent and staff respectively
+| `102-if_only` | changes the owner of the file hello to betty only if it is owned by the user guillaume
+| `103-Star_Wars` | plays the StarWars IV episode in the terminal